-In line with the CBMT Scope of Practice, Tempo! offers mentorship for fellow music therapists who are seeking supervision.
-Our Team is comprised of MT-BC’s in good standing, the majority of whom have Master’s level training or have sufficient years of experience to provide feedback.
+In line with the CBMT Board Certification Domains, Tempo! offers peer supervision for fellow music therapists who are seeking supervision.
+Our Team is comprised of MT-BC's in good standing, the majority of whom have Master's level training or have sufficient years of experience to provide feedback.

 Tempo! therapists have presented at local, regional, national, and international conferences including the Kennedy Center.
 Attendees included high school and college students, health care professionals, teachers, professors, colleagues, and administrators.

-- Music Educators and Music Therapists Collaborating to Teach Students with Special Needs
+Music Educators and Music Therapists Collaborating to Teach Students with Special Need

-Board Certified Music Therapists are required to participate in continuing education to maintain their certification.
-One way to obtain these credits, called CMTE (Continuing Music Therapy Education), is by attending courses offered by an Approved Provider (AP).
+Board-Certified Music Therapists are required to participate in continuing education to maintain their certification.
+One way to obtain these credits, called CMTE (Continuing Music Therapy Education), is by attending continuing education opportunities offered by an Approved Provider (AP).
 The Certification Board for Music Therapists (CBMT) has declared Tempo! to be an AP.
-Please check back frequently to see updated schedules of CMTE courses.
-Please contact us to be added to our email list for new courses we will offer in the future.
+Please check back frequently to see updated schedules of CMTE course opportunities.
+Please contact us to be added to our email list for new opportunities we will offer in the future.

-If you are interested in applying to present a continuing education course at Tempo! please submit your resume or CV and a proposal for the session.
+If you are interested in applying to present a continuing education opportunity at Tempo! please submit your resume or CV and a proposal for the session.
 Qualified instructors will be chosen based upon:

-This course meets in 1.5 hour sessions ( 2 sessions = 3 credits ).
+This opportunity meets in 1.5 hour sessions ( 2 sessions = 3 credits ).
 Participants must accrue a minimum of 3 credits between January-June or July-December to receive CBMT credit.

 Professional growth and development are important ongoing aspects of the career of a music therapist.
 Discussions will involve clinical challenges, exploration of participants' feelings and reactions to work with clients, and professional accountability.
 This training is applicable for all music therapists and educators, regardless of theoretical orientation, focus of clinical population, or age range of clients.